mohdsameerid/mohdsameerid/README.md

 - 👋 Hi, I’m Mohd Samir Idrishi
 - 👀 I’m interested in Front-end Development
-- 🌱 I’m currently learning Javascript react.js node.js
+- 🌱 I’m currently learning Javascript, react.js, node.js
 - 📫 How to reach me ... you can email me at mohdsamir413@gmail.com

 <!---